BlingCorp/bling/README.md

 bling.layout.horizontal
 ```

-##### Window swallowing
+##### 😋 Window swallowing

-To activate and deactivate window swallowing there are the following functions (deactivated on default):
+To activate and deactivate window swallowing there are the following functions.
+If you want to activate it, just call the `start` function once in your `rc.lua`.
 ```lua
 bling.module.window_swallowing.start()   -- activates window swallowing
 bling.module.window_swallowing.stop()    -- deactivates window swallowing
 bling.module.window_swallowing.toggle()  -- toggles window swallowing
 ```

-##### Tiled Wallpaper
+##### 🏬 Tiled Wallpaper

-The function to set a tiled wallpaper can be called the follwing way (you don't need to set every option in the table of the last argument since there are reasonable defaults):
+The function to set an automatically created tiled wallpaper can be called the follwing way (you don't need to set every option in the table of the last argument since there are reasonable defaults):
 ```lua
 awful.screen.connect_for_each_screen(function(s)  -- that way the wallpaper is applied to every screen
     bling.module.tiled_wallpaper("x", s, {        -- call the actual function ("x" is the string that will be tiled)